Catholic Education in the Diocese of Portsmouth

 The Mother Teresa Partnership operates under the patronage of Saint Teresa of Calcutta and consists of 9 maintained schools or academies 8 within Hampshire and one on the Hampshire/Surrey border.
 Four of our Catholic independent schools are also part of the Mother Teresa Partnership.
 The schools in the partnership are located in the areas of Aldershot, Andover, Basingstoke, Farnborough, Farnham and Winchester.

 The Newman Partnership operates under the patronage of Saint John Henry Newman.
-The 12 maintained schools and academies, and 2 independent schools in the partnership are located in the south west corner of the diocese, covering Bournemouth, Chandler’s Ford, Christchurch, Fareham, Lymington and Southampton.
+The 12 maintained schools in the partnership are located in the south west corner of the diocese, covering Bournemouth, Chandler’s Ford, Christchurch, Fareham, Lymington and Southampton.

 The Edith Stein Partnership operates under the patronage of Saint Edith Stein and consists of 10 maintained schools and academies in the south east corner of the diocese.
 This covers, Fareham, Gosport, Havant, Portsmouth and Waterlooville.